Information on How to Get Ordained and Register as a Minister

 Let's get started with the information for Washington DC

-If you are planning to or you have been asked to perform a wedding ceremony in Washington DC, or simply need to to the information on this page will assist you.
+If you are planning to get ordained in Washington DC or you have been asked to perform a wedding ceremony in Washington DC, or simply need to to find a minister in Washington DC to perform your wedding ceremony the information on this page will assist you.
 If you still have questions we invite you to visit our FAQ or contact us for more detailed information.
 We are here to help and support our ministers and congregation.

 Registered Ministers with Open Ministry have successfully performed thousands of marriages in Washington DC and around the world!